Protection of industrial designs and models: challenging prior disclosure and available defense mechanisms

 When does pre-disclosure in industrial designs invalidate the title?

-The Court of Venice reaffirms the principles of protection
+The Court of Venice reiterates the principles for the protection of industrial designs and models.

 Conclusions: attention to pre-disclosure